 My favourite of her movies always has to be Young at Heart, and not just because of her co-star Gig Young.
 But I hated the way her character dated gregarious Gig Young’s Alex Burke then dumped him for a surly Sinatra in Barney Sloan.
 I really couldn’t fault the actress, especially in her rendition of You, My Love with ol’ blue eyes himself.

 Another memorable performance, I’ve re-discovered is Calamity Jane (1953) showing her distinctive singing voice at its best.
 In her wonderful sparring (yet chemistry filled), with her leading man, Howard Keel.
-Which on watching this film years ago, I knew more of her than connecting him with Dallas (1978-91).
+On watching this film years ago, I knew more of her than I do know when connecting him with Dallas (1978-91).

 Just recently I read HERE, that Doris Day was interested in taking over the role of the Ewing matriarch Miss Ellie when Barbara Bel Geddes left the show.
 This part in a prime time soap would have reunited Doris Day with Keel, as Ellie’s love interest Clayton Farlow 31 years later.
 I’m sure if Day had been successful, there would have been records made of a different kind, with record-breaking viewers had the pair burst into a duet at the Southfork barbecue.